dbaldridge-lab/htcf/jupyter_vscode.md

 ```
 code tunnel
 ```
-NOTE: If the `code` command is not found, use `/ref/dblab/software/vscode/code`.
+If the `code` command is not found, use `/ref/dblab/software/vscode/code`.

 You should see the following prompt: